psi4/psi4/doc/sphinxman/source/dcft.rst

   is preferred and can be significantly faster than two-step, as the result of smaller number of the expensive :math:`{\cal O}(N^6)` steps.
 In addition, significant savings can be achieved if one sets |dcft__ao_basis| option to DISK together with simultaneous algorithm.
-It should be noted, however, that the analytic gradients of the DC-06 method are currently not implemented for ``AOBASIS DISK`` option.

 * In the case when insufficient memory is available, set |dcft__ao_basis| option to DISK.
 This will significantly reduce the memory requirements.
 However, when